abhyuday07/SATsolver/README.md

 Heuristics
 -------
 We have applied the following heuristics:
-1.Pure Literals: They are the literals that for which their negation is not present in any of the clauses.
+1. Pure Literals: They are the literals that for which their negation is not present in any of the clauses.
-2.Removing Tautologies: They are the clauses in which 'a' and '-a' both are present.
+2. Removing Tautologies: They are the clauses in which 'a' and '-a' both are present.
-3.Maximum Occurence: We proceed in solving by removing a literal with maximum occurence.
+3. Maximum Occurence: We proceed in solving by removing a literal with maximum occurence.
 It will be useful since will reduce the size of maximum number of clauses.
 4.